Bloomberg-Beta/Manual/Manual.md

 We are focused on the following areas (all of which are of great interest to Bloomberg L.P.): data, technology platforms, media distribution, content discovery, networks & communities, human-computer interaction, and radically new organizational models.
 It’s a wide range.

-We don’t focus on investments in financial services or other companies that intend to compete with Bloomberg clients.
+We avoid investments in financial services or other companies that intend to compete with Bloomberg clients.

 We have doubts about the importance of overly theme-based investing (i.e., some of us are more thesis focused, some more founder focused).
 We’ve found that the best founders can surprise an investor with a completely unexpected take -- and prompt the investor to see a category anew.